 Protecting Against the Zika Virus in McHenry County, Wisconsin & Northern Illinois

-What's the trendy new disease being hyped by the media?
+What's the hot new disease being hyped by the media?
 It's the Zika virus ... and it's transmitted by mosquitoes.

 Uh oh.
-Summer is en route.
+Summer is coming.
 Mosquitoes, too.

 Otherwise, Zika virus disease isn't fatal.
 It does have some uncomfortable symptoms – fever, rash and joint pain.
 So, if Zika comes up in conversation this summer, rest easy.
-Like malaria and dengue fever, it's carried by tropical mosquitoes that don't frequent McHenry County, southeastern Wisconsin or northern Illinois.
+Like malaria and dengue fever, it's transmitted by tropical mosquitoes that don't frequent McHenry County, southeastern Wisconsin or northern Illinois.

 Not Out of the Woods Entirely

 Just like mosquitoes love woods, though, we aren't out of the woods regarding mosquito-transmitted illness.
 West Nile virus, which appeared in the United States about 15 years ago, is a risk.
 In the McHenry County area, Illinois had 72 cases reported in 2015.
 Wisconsin had nine.

 McHenry County local mosquitoes can transmit West Nile virus.
 Its danger to people varies.
 In the vast majority of cases, an infected person has no symptoms.

 About 1 in 5 infected people displays fever and other symptoms: headache, body pain, vomiting and rash.
 Most recover in full.